Skip to main content

 Managing a contact

 Click a contact’s name in the list to open their detail page.
 The header displays the contact’s full name, primary email (as a clickable badge), and tags.
-If the contact has a LinkedIn profile, their name links to it.
+If the contact has a LinkedIn profile, a LinkedIn icon next to their name links to it.
 Click + Add tags to assign tags for categorization and filtering.

 Quick actions